Introduction

 // Get the component id when registering the component

-let recipient = runtime.register_component(
+let recipient = runtime.component(

 "my_comp",